anbclausen/optifuzz/README.md

 You can configure the OptiFuzz in the `config.json` file.
 Here you can
 - Configure what C compiler you want to use.
 - Configure what optimization flags you would like to test on.
 - Configure what kind of type of inputs you would like to fuzz with.
-We have defined a selection of "fuzzing classes":
+We have defined a selection of "input classes":
   - `uniform`: Inputs are 64-bit uniformly random numbers.
   - `equal`: Inputs are 64-bit uniformly random numbers, but equal.
   - `max64`: One input is `INT64_MAX` while the other is uniformly random.